 An environmentally-themed puppet show and songfest about animals and their habitats, nature, recycling, and climate-change.
 General exploration of ecology, recycling, and resource conservation.
 Stories and skits are improvised with “Kid Puppeteers”.
 Puppet characters and songs are clever and entertaining, while science based in their content.
-Residencies available.
+Assemblies and workshops available.

 Sign and Sing

 ASL is an independent language with a unique syntax and word order.
 Conversational ASL classes are appropriate for all ages together or for 9 –11, 12 – adult in particular.

 Students acquire communication skills while enjoying diverse approaches to learning a new language.
 Sign & Sing offers interactive classes for caregivers and babies, 3-6 year olds, and 7- 9 year olds who thrive on signing while singing through movement, simple games, puppetry and dance.